fcortesbio/BiteTrack/scripts/README.md

 All scripts assume:
 - Docker and Docker Compose are installed
 - BiteTrack stack is available (docker-compose.yml exists)
-- Environment file (.env.docker) is configured with MongoDB credentials
+- Environment file (.env.development) is configured with MongoDB credentials
 - Network connectivity to MongoDB container